TVA Nouvelles

 TVA Nouvelles is the news division of TVA, a French language television network in Canada.

 Programs produced by the division include nightly local and national newscasts branded as TVA Nouvelles, as well as the news magazine program JE.
 The division also owns and operates the 24-hour news channel Le Canal Nouvelles.

 In September 2020, the Group announced that Serge Fortin, who was managing the activities of TVA Nouvelles and LCN since 2004, would be replaced by Martin Picard, vice president and chief content officer.

 Mornings

-In the mornings, TVA Nouvelles airs as headline news segments during the network's breakfast television program Salut, Bonjour!.
-These segments are anchored by Gino Chouinard weekdays from Montreal, and Ève-Marie Lortie on weekends from Quebec City.
+In the mornings, TVA Nouvelles airs as headline news segments during the network's morning show Salut, Bonjour!.
+This program is hosted by Ève-Marie Lortie weekdays from Montreal, and Richard Turcotte on weekends from Quebec City.

+Turcotte was previously the weekend host of Salut, bonjour!, until moving to weekdays in 2024 following the retirement of longtime weekday host Gino Chouinard.